Torben2907/qml-supervised/README.md

 ## Welcome to QMLab! 🧪

 The package created is called `QMLab` - it's written entirely in Python, using [Qiskit](https://github.com/Qiskit/qiskit) for the quantum mechanical backend and [Sklearn](https://github.com/scikit-learn/scikit-learn) for the classical backend.
 The main class used is `QSVC` - short for Quantum Support Vector Machine.
-It inherits from the SVC class of Scikit-Learn and extends its functionality by providing quantum kernel instead of classical ones.
+It inherits from the SVC class of Scikit-Learn and extends its functionality by allowing quantum kernel as well as classical ones.

 [Get started with the Jupyter-Tutorial-Series here!](./tutorials/classical_learning.ipynb)

 ## Information about the biomedical data 🧬

-We're dealing with 9 different datasets in this thesis.
-The collection is coming from <cite>Jacqueline Beinecke & Dominik Heider[1]</cite>.
+We're dealing with 9 different biomedical datasets in this thesis.
+The collection is coming from <cite>Jacqueline Beinecke & Dominik Heider [[1]]</cite>.
 All datasets contain an imbalance of class labels and cannot be seperated linearly.

 ![Overview of the datasets]

 ## What is a Quantum Support Vector Machine? 🤔

+Since real quantum hardware is noisy and prone for errors a whole field submerged of quantum hybrid algorithms which are based on classical learning algorithms but outsource suitable parts to a quantum computer.

+The basic support vector machine algorithm can only classify data that is linearly separable.
+It becomes way more powerful when we introduce a class of functions called **kernels**.
+Kernels allow us to map our data in a higher, perhaps infinite dimensional space where it is linearly separable.

 ## Can we train a Quantum Kernel? 🤨